Oyster Dome - Lily Lake

 About a mile along the road I saw an obvious trail on the left.
 There

 was no sign visible from the road but a short way in there were signs.
-The

-trail.
+logging on this trail.
 Wire cables were especially prevalent.
-After a steady climb the route
+After a

-moved onto an old railroad grade.
-The two trails came back together and soon
+steady climb the route moved onto an old railroad grade.
+The two trails

 reached the higher railroad grade.
-A sign pointed right 1/4 mile to Lizard
+A sign pointed right 1/4 mile to

 Lake and left to Lily Lake.
 I turned right.
-Very quickly I reached Lizard
+Very quickly I reached

 Lake.
 It is not large but is a nice lake.
-I saw skunk cabbage along the shore.
+I saw skunk cabbage along the

 I would see much more of it this day.